unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 ### How did you open each terminal door and where had the villain imprisoned Santa?

 Now that we have completed the CranPi, we can access the terminals across the North Pole.
-There are 5 in total, each one having a challenge you must beat to get access to the doors - which offer clues on finding Santa and tips for later.
+There are 5 in total, each one contains a small challenge that you must beat, to acquire a password so you can access the doors.
+Inside each of these doors, you wull find clues for future challanges, and tips on finding Santa.

 ### Elf House 2